-One of the biggest concerns for persons looking to obtain a permit or visa is whether their partners, spouses and children will be able to stay with them in the UK.
-Fortunately the UK immigration rules and Immigration (European Economic Area) Regulations 2006 do make provision for dependants.
+One of the biggest concerns for persons looking to obtain a UK visa to is whether their dependants will be able to accompany them.
+Fortunately, the UK immigration rules make provision for dependants of main applicants.

-In order to qualify as a dependant, you must be the spouse, unmarried or civil partner of the main applicant.
-Children under the age of 18 years may also accompany the main applicant to the UK as dependants under the Immigration Rules.
-If you are applying as a dependant on someone who is an EEA national, the dependency age for children is 21.
+To qualify as a dependant, you must be the spouse, unmarried or civil partner of the main applicant.
+Children under the age of 18 years may also accompany the main applicant to the UK as dependents.
+If you are applying as a dependent of an EEA national, the dependency age for children is 21.

-It is sometimes possible for a child to accompany one parent to the UK, but special rules apply, and these applications are very fact centric, As a result, we advise you to contact us to ascertain your particular status.
+It is sometimes possible for a child to accompany one parent to the UK, under the sole responsibility route.
+Note, however, that special rules apply, and these applications are very fact-centric.
+As a result, we advise you to contact us to ascertain your particular status.

 Length of stay and right to work

-There are no work restrictions on the holder of a dependency visa.
+There are normally no work restrictions on the spouse or partner who successfully applies for a dependency visa.

 It is possible for dependants to obtain Indefinite Leave to Remain, provided that the main applicant obtains Indefinite Leave to Remain at the same time, or have already obtained this status.
 The dependant must also have spent sufficient time in the UK over the preceding period as applicable in each case.